Wilson-Ochieng/Cryptochecker1/README.md

 # Getting Started with CryptoTracker App
-This is an App assits Crypto currency traders and miners to find  the latest crypto currency information to guide them in making  informed  investment decisions.
+This is an App that  assists Crypto currency traders and miners to find  the latest crypto currency information to guide them in making  informed  investment decisions.

 ## Running the project